nickcatsshild/Extract-links-from-M3U-Transform-into-STRM/README.md

 """
 create_strm_files(m3u_data)

-The script has a correction for errors that occurred when the film name has name : name now it ignores this and can create the strm file
+The script has a correction bug for errors that occurred when the film name has name : name now it ignores this and can create the strm file.

 Here's a breakdown of the changes: